Lola06050907/probable-octo-winner/index.md

 ![Dom at Bludfest](https://images.kerrangcdn.com/images/YUNGBLUD-Bludfest-2024-header-credit-Sabrina-Ramdoyal.jpg?auto=compress&fit=max&w=1920)
 ## Biography
 ### Basics
-Dominic Richard Harrison (stagename Yungblud) is an English artist (more specifically a singer and a songwriter).
+Dominic Richard Harrison (stagename Yungblud ~not Youngblood~) is an English artist (more specifically a singer and a songwriter).
 He was born in Doncaster, which is a city located in the North of England, more specificallly in South Yorkshire.
 He was born on the 5th of August 1997.
 His songs don't really fit a box in terms of music genres.
 He released different types of songs that could be labelled as pop, rock, hip hop or punk songs.
 His work is inspried from different singers that make different types of songs.
 For example, he got his inspiration from My Chemical Romance, the Clash, the Cure, the Sex Pistols, Lady Gaga or even Eminem.
 His music gathered so many people together, his work enabled people to find a community where they can be themselves without judgment, which is called the BHC (the black hearts club).